 One of the most common types of scenario planning an organization will undertake internally.
 Operational scenarios specifically explore the immediate impact of an event.
 The scenario then provides short-term strategic implications.

-Essentially stories that say little about the company or industry, but more about the environment in which products and services are consumed.
+These are essentially stories that say little about the company or industry but more about the environment in which products and services are consumed.
 These are often the most challenging scenarios for company leaders to put together because they require a broad industry, economic and world view.
-On the plus side, they give planners freedom to brainstorm decisions and a broad storytelling mandate.
-In some cases, companies bring in analysts or even so-called futurists(opens in new tab) .
+On the plus side, they give planners the freedom to brainstorm decisions and a broad storytelling mandate.
+In some cases, companies bring in analysts or futurists, whose job it is to study trends, analyze the likelihood of future developments, and help organizations prepare for these potential changes.

 Typically, macroeconomic expectations are used in conjunction with scenario planning to help the CFO frame near-term expectations for the company and to level-set expectations in departments.